Briton fined $6,500 for working in Singapore without valid work pass

 A long-term visit pass holder can work here only if he has a work pass or a letter of consent issued by the Ministry of Manpower (MOM).

-Refinitiv Asia was fined $5,500 for employing Stuart despite knowing that he did not have a valid work pass.
+Refinitiv Asia was fined $5,500 for employing the foreigner despite knowing that he did not have a valid work pass.

-Muhammad Firdianshah Salimat, 30, who introduced Stuart to Yahoo!, was fined $4,000 for his role in abetting the foreigner.
+Muhammad Firdianshah Salimat, 30, who introduced the Briton to Yahoo, was fined $4,000 for his role in abetting the foreigner.

-The court heard that Stuart married Singaporean activist Kirsten Han in 2014 and was issued a short-term pass followed by a long-term pass between November 2015 and March 2019.
+The court heard that the Briton married Singaporean activist Kirsten Han in 2014 and was issued a short-term pass followed by a long-term pass between November 2015 and March 2019.

-In August 2015, Refinitiv offered Stuart a job as assistant producer for a year - which involved him helping with video production - with a salary of $4,500 a month.
+In August 2015, Refinitiv offered him a job as assistant producer for a year - which involved him helping with video production - with a salary of $4,500 a month.

 He agreed to the offer but did not sign the contract.